greatxrider/greatxrider/README.md

 - Master applied AI automation and full‑stack engineering in the next 5 years
 - Grow into a Tech Lead role in 5–8 years
 - Mentor and support the next generation of developers

-If you want to automate a workflow or ship a product faster, reach out.
-Let's build something useful.